6 Smart Travel Strollers For Babies & Toddlers

 And 1 Stroller That’s Also a Car Seat!

+Anyone who flies or takes taxis a lot has to take a good look at Simple Parenting’s Doona carseat-stroller combination.
 Yup, that’s what we said.
-It’s expensive, we must say.
-And your child will outgrow it in 15 months or less (they say it goes up to 35 lbs).
-But the cleverness of this Israeli-made item just might be be worth it for urban parents and frequent travelers.
+It’s expensive, we must say, and your child will outgrow it in 15 months or less (they say it goes up to 35 lbs).
+But it’s your infant car seat and first stroller all in one purchase.
+And the cleverness of this Israeli-made item just might be be worth it for urban parents and frequent travelers.

+It has a sun canopy, which most car seats lack, and a longer handle than most carseat-stroller frames.
+And it’s mechanism let’s you attach and detach the car seat with relative ease.
 Imagine buckling your napping child in to his stroller, wheeling him out of a hotel, strapping him in to a taxi, taking him out again, wheeling him through the airport and buckling him into an airplane seat without having to disturb him (yes, there is airport security to deal with, but still).
 That’s pretty priceless isn’t it?

 Which of these items would you use the most?